CentriaUniversityOfAppliedSciences/DigiBioGasHub/docs/content/docs/Backend/installation.md

 4. Obtain your **Stripe webhook secret** (`STRIPE_WEBHOOK_SECRET`)

    > When testing locally, replace `your-domain` with your **ngrok** URL (see next section).
-5. Update backend environment variables
+5. Update backend environment variables in your `.env` file.
 ---

 ### 3. Local Development with ngrok